Hear Me Out: Best of 2017 | QSaltLake Magazine

 “My name is whatever you decide,” Taylor Swift flirts on the thunderous “Don’t Blame Me.”
 Illuminating Swift’s intent to acknowledge and exaggerate her constantly dissected and criticized persona, the line is, seemingly, a sly nod to haters who still hate.
 But if old Taylor is dead, who are we left with, then?
 Not exactly a “new” Taylor so much as a revised, extra brazen version, where she and co-producers Jack Antonoff, Max Martin and Shellback throw gasoline on her pop fire.
 The songs are big and bad throughout, so it’s surprising to hear the tender “New Year’s Day” revisit Taylor of yore.
 Spoiler alert: Old Taylor didn’t die.

-SZA, which rolls off the tongue slightly easier than the St. Louis native’s birthname, Solana Imani Rowe, is a name even your mom might know early next year.
-Yes, all the cool kids were shook when SZA released her debut, and if there is any justice left in this world come 2018, in February, she might walk away with the five Grammys she’s nominated for.
-As if SZA’s glorious take down of arrogant ex-lovers and revelations like “let me tell you a secret, I been secretly banging your homeboy” weren’t reason enough for her to win, Ctrl deconstructs every genre that influences it, blazing trails with a unique, ethereal blend of soul, jazz, R&B and chillwave that’s all her own.
+SZA, which rolls off the tongue slightly easier than the St. Louis native’s birth name, Solana Imani Rowe, is a name even your mom might know early next year.
+Yes, all the cool kids were shaking when SZA released her debut, and if there is any justice left in this world come 2018, in February, she might walk away with the five Grammys.
+As if SZA’s glorious takedown of arrogant ex-lovers and revelations like “let me tell you a secret, I been secretly banging your homeboy” weren’t reason enough for her to win, Ctrl deconstructs every genre that influences it, blazing trails with a unique, ethereal blend of soul, jazz, R&B, and chillwave that’s all her own.

 The quiet beauty of The National’s experimental arrangements on their seventh LP reveals itself in the third ear.
 It strikes first like a mysterious whisper on “Nobody Else Will Be There,” hushed as if frontman Matt Berninger is singing to you in the dark.
 Deeper within the Beast, the Ohioans take their trademark melancholic, lyrical roots to new Radiohead-evoking rock heights, where synth fuzz fills out “Walk It Back” and a hypnotic undercurrent sweeps the bottom of “Born to Beg.”
 On the indietronica track “I’ll Still Destroy You,” peace and chaos collide as Berninger reveals, “I’m just trying to stay in touch with anything I’m still in touch with.”
 Frankness at its finest.